 This hearty, creamy Instant Pot mushroom soup is so good, you’ll be asking for seconds before you finish the first bowl.
 Pressure cooking not only makes it quick and easy – it also helps to intensify the flavours of the ingredients.
 Winning!

 Forget the canned mushroom soup!
-Making your own cream of mushroom soup is quick and easy using an Instant Pot pressure cooker.
-You will achieve better flavour and nutrient-density without the preservatives and additives.
+Making your own Instant Pot cream of mushroom soup is quick and easy using an Instant Pot pressure cooker.
+You will achieve a better flavour and nutrient-density without the preservatives and additives.

 We wanted to make a soup that is rich, hearty and creamy, highlighting that savoury umami flavour that mushrooms are known for.
 There are a few sneaky ingredients that make this soup stand out from other recipes, and we hope you like it.